anugotta/FlipTimerView/README.md

 ## Contribution

-If you are interested to contribute, feel free to send pull requests or issues.
+If you are interested to contribute, feel free to send pull requests (to development branch) or issues.

 **Note:** All your pull requests should be written in kotlin